 Modern Slavery

-This statement was approved by Anth Mooney, CEO, following the filing of the Company’s annual accounts, and approved by the Board of Directors at its Board meeting on 27 June 2024.
+This statement was approved by Anth Mooney, CEO, following the filing of the Company’s annual accounts, and approved by the Board of Directors at its Board meeting on 29 May 2025.

 At Vida, we consider slavery and human trafficking to cover all forms of slavery, servitude, forced labour, human trafficking and exploitation for personal or commercial gain, in line with the definitions set out in the Modern Slavery Act 2015.
 This statement sets out the steps taken by Vida to ensure that slavery and human trafficking risk is managed in our business and supply chains.

-The Company demonstrates respect for human rights and is committed to managing modern slavery and human trafficking risks in our business and in our supply chains.
+Vida demonstrates respect for human rights and is committed to managing modern slavery and human trafficking risks in our business and in our supply chains.
 Our colleagues are committed to acting ethically and with integrity in all business relationships and to implementing proportionate and effective systems and controls to ensure slavery and human trafficking risk is managed in our organisation and in our supply chains.
+Our culture and values reflect this – we aspire to be Visionary, Inclusive, Dynamic and Authentic in everything we do, and in doing so, we work hard to show how much we care as a business.
+This ethos drives the way we run our business and interact with all of our stakeholders every day.

 As part of ongoing initiatives to identify and mitigate risk, Vida has in place systems and policies covering our customers, colleagues and suppliers which aim to:

-- Identify and assess potential risk areas in our business, mortgages and supply chain;
+• Identify and assess potential risk areas in our business, mortgages and supply chain;

-- Protect against funds containing proceeds of crime obtained through modern slavery or human trafficking entering our business through strict money laundering safeguards; and
+• Protect against funds containing proceeds of crime obtained through modern slavery or human trafficking entering our business through strict money laundering safeguards; and

-- Enable whistleblowing and protect the anonymity of whistle-blowers.
+• Enable whistleblowing and protect the anonymity of whistle-blowers.

 Our approach to modern slavery risk is to ensure that management of this inherent risk is considered across all business areas and relevant policies, including our Enterprise Risk Management Framework.